alaudet/hcsr04sensor/README.md

 If you need highly accurate readings then this module would not be suitable for your project.
 In that case you should probably use an Arduino instead of a Raspberry Pi.

-Linux is not a Real Time OS so you can expect to get a small variance on each reading, usually within 1cm of the actual value.
+Linux is not a Real Time OS so you can expect to get a small variance on each reading, usually within a half cm of the actual value.
 I say "usually" because every once in a while you can get a reading that is way out of range.
-This is probably due to the OS multitasking other things instead of returning the reading.
+This is due to the OS executing other tasks before getting your distance reading.
 It is why I use a sample of readings.
-I can always trust that the median of reading of my sample of 11 readings is good.
+I can always trust that the median of my sample of 11 readings is good.

 Highly accurate readings are not required for some applications, for example I use this module in an application I wrote for a sump pump monitor.
 I am not worried about millimeter accuracy for that application.
 1 cm variance on a meter deep pit is close enough to alert me to problems.